 The high hallucinogenic people get with DXM abuse produces confusion and a distorted sense of reality.
 People who robotrip often can develop psychological and behavioral problems.
 It all depends on how much DXM they consume.
 There are four stages, or plateaus, which can occur during a DXM high.

-The first plateau consists of mild stimulation.
-The second plateau consists of hallucinations.
-The third plateau is similar to the second, but more intense.
-The fourth plateau consists of major, out-of-body experiences.
+The first plateau consists of mild stimulation—the second consists of visual hallucinations.
+The third plateau is similar to the latter but more intense.
+The plateau consists of significant, out-of-body experiences.
 These plateaus vary based on how much DXM someone consumes.

 Dextromethorphan Abuse Statistics

 Surprisingly, something potentially lethal and with proven record to have moderate to high addiction risk remains on the shelves.
 Virtually anyone can get access to dextromethorphan, merely by walking to a store.
 When we see the DXM abuse statistics, it’s clear that talking more about its dangers is paramount.

 - About 3.2 percent of high school seniors reported misusing cough or cold medications in 2016.